-No, this post is not about identifying cables.
+No, this post is not about labeling wires or gear.

 We who are involved in technical arts are taught to label everything.
 Run a cable, label it.
 Pack a roadcase, drawer or storage shelf, label it.
 Have a broken piece of gear, put a huge warning label on it.
 You get the idea.